-They even help for the same “grip styles” as a traditional mouse or gaming mouse.
-If you have a large hand, you can still hold one of these in your palm very naturally.
+They even help with the same “grip styles” as a traditional or gaming mouse.
+If you have a large hand, you can still hold one of these in your palm naturally.
 A finger-operated trackball comes with a Top-attached trackball design.
-They tend to be ambidextrous (can be used by both left and right-handed) and larger in overall size, you will experience ergonomic options as well.
+They tend to be ambidextrous (can be used by both left and right-handed) and more prominent in overall size, you will also experience ergonomic options.

-The Top-attached trackball helps you to operate one or two fingers to move the trackball, as well as click buttons.
+The Top-attached trackball helps you operate one or two fingers to move the trackball and click buttons.
 This helps for more buttons and greater productivity and functionality in a mouse.
-Having a trackball in the center also means more options to control the ball.
+Having a trackball in the centre also means more ball control options.
 One-handed, two-handed, and more creative options are all possible.

 The Trackball Size

-Thumb-operated trackballs like to be smaller in diameter because your thumb has a much smaller range of motion than your fingers and wrists.
-This makes them naturally easier to control than a larger top-mount trackball, but it will be less precise.
-Side-attached trackballs could naturally put more strain on your thumb and its joints than finger-operated balls.
+Thumb-operated trackballs like to be smaller in diameter because your Thumb has a much smaller range of motion than your fingers and wrists.
+This makes them easier to control than a larger top-mount trackball, but it will be less precise.
+Side-attached trackballs could naturally strain your Thumb and its joints more than finger-operated balls.

-Top-attached trackballs come in a different range of sizes, Mostly much bigger than thumb-operated balls.
-This also means you may have to use two fingers, or added wrist/forearm motion to gain the same cursor movement.
-They are more precise as it has more surface area, but may also need more labor to control.
-Top-attached trackballs could naturally put more strain on your fingers and wrist than thumb-operated balls.
+Top-attached trackballs come in different sizes, Mostly much bigger than thumb-operated balls.
+This also means you may have to use two fingers or added wrist/forearm motion to gain the same cursor movement.
+They are more precise as it has more surface area but may also need more labour to control.
+Top-attached trackballs could naturally strain your fingers and wrist more than thumb-operated balls.

 Right-handed vs Left Handed